The Ultimate Klipfolio Cheat Sheet

 MAPFLAT/MAP

-values: A list of 1 or more values.
+- A list of one or more values.

-formula: Formula which uses variable name (entered as a $variable) and is executed for each item in values.
-If the formula returns more than 1 item, only the first value is returned.
+- Formula that uses variable name (entered as a $variable) and is executed for each item in values.
+If the formula returns more than one item, only the first value is returned.

-When to use this function: To aggregate data over a set of account IDs by repeating a reference to a dynamic datasource where the account ID is passed in as a variable.
+When to use: Aggregate data over a set of account IDs by repeating a reference to a dynamic data source where the account ID is passed in as a variable.

-Note: We recommend using MAPFLAT rather than MAP because MAPFLAT supports returning multiple items per first parameter while MAP returns only 1 item (if the formula returns >1 item, only the first item is returned).
+Note: We recommend using MAPFLAT rather than MAP because MAPFLAT supports returning multiple items per first parameter, while MAP returns only one item.

 SUBSTITUTE

-Syntax and Parameters: SUBSTITUTE ( text, old text, new text, [occurence] )
+SUBSTITUTE ( text, old text, new text, [occurrence] )

-new text: The values to replace the values in ;old text.
+- The values to replace the old text.

-Note: While the SUBSTITUTE function is similar to the REPLACE function, the SUBSTITUTE function is used to replace part of a value.
+Note: While SUBSTITUTE is similar to the REPLACE function, SUBSTITUTE replaces part of a value.

 ARRAY